What is Customer Analytics?

 Firstly, customer analytics is key to any successful marketing campaign and operational strategy.
 The ability to measure, collect, and monitor customer behavior and customer data before and after marketing and operations initiatives is the difference between a successful or unsuccessful strategy.

 For brick-and-mortar establishments, obtaining the necessary data has, until now, been somewhat problematic.

-Fortunately, with a WiFi customer analytics platform, brick-and-mortar marketers can enjoy the benefits of detailed contact, demographic and behavior data on each and every one of their customers or see aggregate trends at their locations for all customers, whether they log into WiFi or not.
+Fortunately, with a WiFi analytics platform, brick-and-mortar marketers can enjoy the benefits of detailed contact, demographic, and behavior data on each and every one of their customers or see aggregate trends at their locations for all customers, whether they log into WiFi or not.

-Customer analytics, also known as consumer analytics, refers to the collection of customer contact data, demographic and behavior data.
-The data is used for targeted marketing, customer relationship management, tracking attribution and making data-driven operational decisions.
+Customer analytics, also known as consumer analytics, refers to the collection of customer contact data, demographic, and behavioral data.

 The Importance of Customer Analytics

 Today’s consumers are more connected and empowered than ever.